VincentWei2021/Building-an-end-to-end-data-streaming-pipeiline-with-Apache-kafka-spark-and-mongoDB/README.md

 The data was downloaded and transformed into the JSON data frame format using some python functions on transformer.py folder, and data is read into an output.txt file.

 # Api Ingest
-A root API (hello world) was first created to test if the API actually work and  Get and Post to put the data into the invoice item part.
+Two APIs were created.
+A root API (hello world) was first created to test if the API actually work,  Get and Post to put the data into the invoice item part.

 # Testing
 Postman was used for testing the API.
 Data was written into postman and request was sent. response 201 gotton means API is working.